gdsbook/book/notebooks/12_feature_engineering.md

 plt.show()
 ```

-## Feature Engineering using Map Synthesis
+## Feature engineering using map synthesis

 Feature engineering with map matching is most helpful when you have additional information to use in the analysis.
 And, with the wealth of freely available data from censuses, satellites, and open volunteered geographic information vendors such as OpenStreetMap, map matching can be a very powerful tool for enriching and improving your analyses.
 However, it is sometimes *also* useful to only examine the data you've got, and use the spatial structure within to build better features or better models.
-While this might be done using spatially-explicit models (like those covered in [Chapter 11](11_regression), it is also possible to use map synthesis to build spatial features and improve model performance.
+While this might be done using spatially explicit models (like those covered in [Chapter 11](11_regression)), it is also possible to use map synthesis to build spatial features and improve model performance.

 There is an extensive amount of map synthesis features.
 In fact, many of them are usually derived for specific use cases and following the intuition of domain experts that can take technical guidance along the lines presented here.
-We discuss two main ones as an illustration, but reiterate the sky really is the limit in this category.
+We discuss two main ones as an illustration, but reiterate that the sky really is the limit in this category.
 First, we will return to spatial *summary* features.
 Second, we will examine *regionalization features*, which detect and leverage geographical clusters in the data to improve prediction.

-### Spatial Summary Features in Map Synthesis
+### Spatial summary features in map synthesis

-Just like in map matching, you can use spatial summary features in map synthesis to make create better models.
+Just like in map matching, you can use spatial summary features in map synthesis to build better models.
 One approach involves constructing spatial summary measures of your training data.
 This is done in the same manner as in map matching, except we now refer only to the data on hand.
-Thus, we may want to determine whether nearby AirBnBs are "competing" with each AirBnB.
-We might do this by finding the distance to the nearest AirBnB with the same number of bedrooms, since two nearby listings that *also* sleep the same number of people likely will compete with one another for tenants.
+Thus, we may want to determine whether nearby Airbnbs are "competing" with each Airbnb.
+We might do this by finding the distance to the nearest Airbnb with the same number of bedrooms, since two nearby listings that *also* sleep the same number of people likely will compete with one another for tenants.

 #### Counting neighbors

-A useful metric to characterise an observation in your data through geography is whether it is surrounded by other observations or not.
+A useful metric to characterize an observation in your data through geography is whether it is surrounded by other observations or not.
 This question (and the following one we cover) is another area of geographic data science where spatial weights matrices are useful.

-If we define to be "surrounded by other observations" as in "having many neighbors", this translates into the cardinalities of a spatial weights matrix (ie. the number of neighbors recorded in the matrix for each observation).
+If we define to be "surrounded by other observations" as in "having many neighbors", this translates into the cardinalities of a spatial weights matrix (i.e., the number of neighbors recorded in the matrix for each observation).

-For example, we can "engineer a feature" that contains the number of Airbnb properties each property has within 500 metres by constructing a distance band object:
+For example, we can "engineer a feature" that contains the number of Airbnb properties each property has within 500 meters by constructing a distance band object:

 ```python
 # Build distance band spatial weights matrix